 One of my favorite things to do is talk to people about food.
 You can learn so much about someone by finding out what they love to cook, eat, and serve.

 Of course, it’s one thing to try and help people find healthier ways to eat the foods they love.
 But, when I come across people who are trying to eat vegetarian or vegan, I often learn even more about them.
 Usually, they’ve spent a good deal of time thinking about their diet—whether the choice stemmed from health or environmental reasons, or both.

-Sometimes, folks make assumptions about The Plant Paradox not being for them because they’re trying to practice a meatless lifestyle.
+Sometimes, folks make assumptions about how a lectin-free diet isn’t for them because they’re trying to practice a meatless lifestyle.
 But, I’m practically a vegetarian myself.
-That’s why every recipe in The Plant Paradox has a vegetarian or vegan option.
+That’s why every one of my recipes has a vegetarian or vegan option.

-So, today I want to talk to you about how to stay Plant Paradox-friendly – and get loads of protein without having to rely on lectin-filled grains, or even soy.
+So, today I want to talk to you about how to get loads of protein without having to rely on lectin-filled grains or even soy.

 Watch the video here: